OpenEvalProject/evals/manuscripts/elife-92076/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/05f0yaq80 Department of Molecular Bioscience, The Wenner-Gren Institute, Stockholm University Stockholm Sweden
+1. Department of Molecular Bioscience, The Wenner-Gren Institute, Stockholm University Stockholm Sweden ([ROR:05f0yaq80](https://ror.org/05f0yaq80))

 † Corresponding author

 ## Abstract

-An unexpected interaction between a long non-coding RNA locus and a genetic insulator called Fub-1 has an important role in gene regulation during development in Drosophila .
+An unexpected interaction between a long non-coding RNA locus and a genetic insulator called Fub-1 has an important role in gene regulation during development in Drosophila.